broadinstitute/warp/pipelines/broad/reprocessing/exome/ExomeReprocessing.changelog.md

 # 3.2.1
+2024-08-02 (Date of Last Commit)

+* The ubuntu_16_0_4 docker image version was pinned instead of using the latest tag; this does not affect the outputs of the pipeline

+# 3.2.1
 2024-06-12 (Date of Last Commit)

 * ValidateVcfs is more robust to larger inputs; this does not affect this pipeline